AnkitaHati/e-exam-Portal/README.md

 Project Structure
 - `index.html` - Main HTML file for the exam portal's structure.
-- `style.css` - CSS file to style the portal.
+- `styles.css` - CSS file to style the portal.

 Deployment
 This project is hosted on GitHub Pages.
 No server-side backend is used.